jonaslagoni/Wizard-Of-Treldan/README.md

 #Wizard of Treldan
 This is a javafx 2D/text/button based game.
 Developed for the first semester in Software Engineering on University of Southern Denmark (SDU) of 2016.
 It is based on an original framework World Of Zuul from Michael Kolling and David J. Barnes.
-This framwork is part of the material for the book "Objects First with Java - A Practical Introduction using BlueJ", Third edition, David J. Barnes and Michael Kolling, Pearson Education, 2006
+This framwork is part of the material for the book "Objects First with Java - A Practical Introduction using BlueJ", Third edition, David J. Barnes and Michael Kolling, Pearson Education, 2006 http://treldan.tsicsgo.com/ - For download of the game and danish solution for completing the game.
 ## Installation
 Open the netbeans project and run the project.
 ## Credits